 How can I learn more about the DNP?

 We invite you to complete an inquiry form and tell us a little about yourself.
 We will respond to any questions you have and we can also schedule an appointment with our program coordinator or another member of the DNP faculty to discuss your professional and academic goals.

 What are the requirements to apply?

 We seek highly motivated nurses who aspire to, or who are currently serving in leadership roles within health care or educational organizations and who seek opportunities to impact health outcomes and to improve nursing practice.
+View application instructions.

-Designed to directly or indirectly improve nursing practice and health outcomes, work on the Scholarly Project begins almost immediately upon enrollment.
-Every required course subsequently supports students in developing expertise and leadership skills that can be applied to the successful management of their project.
+The defining feature of Boise State’s DNP in Leadership is the Scholarly Project.
+As a student, you will be provided direction and guidance as you identify a project that will lead to directly or indirectly improving nursing practice and health outcomes.
+DNP students begin work on the Scholarly Project almost immediately upon enrollment.
+Then, every course within the program will support you in developing expertise and leadership skills that can be applied to the successful management of your project.
 View examples of Scholarly Projects completed by DNP Alumni.

 Are Campus Visits Required?

 While all courses are delivered online, students attend four, 2-day Executive Sessions on the Boise State campus.
 Executive Sessions include an orientation and the delivery of Scholarly Projector proposals and final reports.
 In addition, these on campus sessions provide a valuable opportunity to engage and interact with both faculty and fellow students.

 Does Boise State offer a nurse practitioner or other APRN DNP degree?